 11.2 A boat shall not start later than 10 minutes after her starting signal has been made.

 11.3 Races will be started in accordance with RRS 26.
 The order of Starts will be Keels and then the Dinghies.
-The committee will attempt to follow the schedule listed at the top of this page.
+The committee will attempt to follow this schedule:

 12.1 See RRS 29.
 The committee will attempt to hail.